dtcrout/hugo-personal-site/content/post/building-a-site-using-hugo.md

 So why write this post?
 Having gone through the process myself, I figured it would be a good idea to make (yet another) blog post about building a site using Hugo.
 Hopefully this tutorial will either help others to build their first site, migrate their old site to Hugo, or to help with any bugs or challenges they encounter.

-## Downloading and Installing Hugo
+## Downloading and installing Hugo

 Let's get started by downloading and installing Hugo.
 The latest version can be found [here](https://github.com/gohugoio/hugo/releases).